u-wave/web/npm/README.md

 **Parameters**

  * `options`
-   * `options.apiBase` - Base URL to the mount point of the [üWave Web API][u-wave-core] to talk to.
+   * `options.apiUrl` - Base URL to the mount point of the [üWave Web API][u-wave-core] to talk to.
      Defaults to `/api`, but it's recommended to set this explicitly.
    * `options.emoji` - An object describing the custom emoji that will be